 Instructions for in vitro diagnostic equipment for professional use

-This IVD equipment complies with the emission and immunity requirements of IEC 61326 part 2-6.
+This IVD equipment complies with the emission and immunity requirements of IEC 61326 part 2-6 and IEC 60601 part 1-2.

 The electromagnetic environment should be evaluated prior to operation of the device.